 Instead of gambling on virality or expensive ads, invest in strong branding.

 Branding can make or break your business.
 Strong branding will build brand awareness and increase brand equity.

 Weak branding will make your company forgettable.

 Entrepreneurs sometimes assume that their company’s brand identity and overall brand will take shape over time, even if they do nothing proactive to shape that identity.
 And in some ways, this is true.
-But when you don’t take proactive steps, your identity is chaotic and confusing.
+But your identity is chaotic and confusing when you don’t take proactive steps.
 It will only hurt your business.